bibadin/Election_Analysis/README.md

 * Charles Casper Stockham received 85,213 votes which accounted for 23% of total votes.
 Diana DeGette received 272,892 votes which accounted for 73.8% of total votes.
 Raymon Anthony Doane received 11,606 votes which accounted for 3.1% of total votes.

 Example of code: for candidate_name in candidate_votes:

-        # Retrieve vote count and percentage
         votes = candidate_votes.get(candidate_name)
         vote_percentage = float(votes) / float(total_votes) * 100
         candidate_results = (
             f"{candidate_name}: {vote_percentage:.1f}% ({votes:,})\n")

-        # Print each candidate's voter count and percentage to the
-        # terminal.
         print(candidate_results)

 * Diana DeGette won this congressional election.